DavidPhillipOster/JewelToy/ReadMe.txt

 • Mystery: the app works correctly on my M1 Mac Mini, but none of the OpenGL sprites draw on when the same code is compiled and run on other M1 Macs.
 Why?
 • The non-English localizations were broken.
 Fixed for French, German, Japanese.

+7/21/2023
+• Created git branch classic_opengl with the most recent version of the app that worked on old machines but not on M1 Air.
+• Created git branch appkit that removes OpenGL and just draws using AppKit == Cocoa
+• Set git Master to point to appkit.

+7/27/2023
+Also fixed slow running code searching folders for background images.
+It was so slow,  you'd think the program had crashed.
+If you do a:

+git pull

+git checkout master ;# gives you the Appkit version git checkout classic_opengl  ;# gives you the OpenGL version

+The Appkit branch should work on your Mac.
+I've had reports that the openGL branch just draws a gray square on some Macs.
+I'm trying to track down why it works on some Macs and not others.